For situations that are not covered by this guide, or for further examples, please check New Hart’s Rules: The Oxford Style Guide (Waddingham, 2014).

 eg, et al, ibid, en route, per se, raison d’être, in situ, vis-á-vis, ie, locus, cf, op cit, qv, ad infinitum, sic

-Displayed lists should be numbered with figures (not letters or roman numerals) or bulleted.
+Displayed lists should be numbered with Arabic numerals or bulleted.
 Each entry should be capitalised but only items that are complete sentences should be punctuated at the end.

 National grid references